 Cycling in Central Park

 Is it safe to bike around New York?
 Cycling in Central Park is definitely safe as long as you stay on the bicycle lanes and follow the rules.
 You’ll find the largest number of bike paths in New York in Brooklyn.
 The route that goes through Brooklyn and over the Brooklyn Bridge is also a safe option.
-Be aware of pedestrians on the Brooklyn Bridge who might walk on the bicycle lane.
 Crossing Manhattan by bike might be less safe.
 I often bike through Manhattan and there’s a large number of bicycle lanes, but you should realise that New Yorkers aren’t used to cyclists.
 They don’t pay attention to cyclists and will suddenly make a turn without looking over their shoulder or open a taxi door at the exact moment you pass by.
 And from my own experience, I know that the door of a yellow cab isn’t that flexible.
 If you still want to explore Manhattan by bike, if you’re travelling with young children or if you’re not a very experienced cyclist, taking one of the guided bike tours in New York might be a better option for you.

 Rules for Cycling